 In the long run, iron and steel-based sewer lines can oxidize and corrode.
 Small holes develop and fluid can leak out that could further lead to the eroding of the pipe.

 Root and tree invasion

-Tree roots that are near to your yard may be attracted to an active leak in your sewer line.
+An active leak in your sewer line may attract tree roots that are near to your yard.
 Small tendrils of roots can invade tiny cracks in your pipes and can further crack them open in the long run as the roots continue to grow.